Pastoral Lease Rent Review

 The Valuer General also consults with the Pastoral Lands Board in relation to the economic state of the pastoral industry.

-Pastoral lessees will receive their lease rent invoice in early July from the Department of Planning, Lands and Heritage.
-Payment will be due by 1 September 2019.
+Pastoral lessees received their initial lease rent invoice in early July 2019 from the Department of Planning, Lands and Heritage.

 Under the LAA and VLA, any person liable to pay a pastoral rent has the right to: